 Moving to Portugal – UK Pension Transfers to Portugal

-If you are moving to Portugal, you should consider moving your UK pension to Europe to avoid paying both UK and Portugese taxes.
+If you are moving to Portugal, you should consider moving your UK pension to Europe to avoid paying both UK and Portuguese taxes.
 Thanks to QROPS rules, this is possible.
 If you want to retire abroad, you should consider a UK pension transfer to Portugal.
 Whilst you cannot transfer to a Qualifying Recognised Overseas Pension Scheme (QROPS) in Portugal itself, you can transfer your pension to Malta in Europe.
-You then avoid paying any UK taxes on your pension scheme and there is no tax in Portugal on your pension thanks to the Non-Habitual Resident policy that Portugal has in place to attract retirees to move to Portugal.
+You then avoid paying any UK taxes on your pension scheme and there is no tax in Portugal on your pension for 10 years thanks to the Non-Habitual Resident scheme that Portugal has in place to attract retirees to move to Portugal.
 For those moving to Portugal, we recommend looking into moving your UK pension to a QROPS in Malta for tax and currency reasons.
 You can move your pension to EUR which will make your pension income more stable in retirement and there is no tax for the first ten years you are resident in Portugal on your QROPS pension scheme.

 2015 heralded the year of “pension freedoms” in the UK, and whilst you can take your entire pension pot now, you could be stuck on an “emergency” tax code meaning you pay up to 45% income tax on your entire pension pot.